 Rotblat also expressed a desire for a nuclear deterrent.
 “I convinced myself that the only way to stop the Germans from using it against us would be if we too had the bomb and threatened to retaliate,” he recalled.
 “My scenario never envisaged that we should use it, not even against the Germans.
 We needed the bomb for the sole purpose of making sure that it would not be used by them.”
 He also noted that the invasion of Poland “was the final thing which clinched it.
 I could see now that the German might is real indeed, and if they could overrun Poland within a short time, then what was going to stop them?”

-The motivations of Manhattan Project workers are important from a historical perspective because it gives context to the project in its wartime atmosphere.
+The motivations of Manhattan Project workers are important from a historical perspective because they provide context to the project in its wartime atmosphere.
 James Forde, a lab assistant at Columbia University who primarily cleaned glass test tubes, remembered the day he learned what the Manhattan Project had been developing.
 “I saw the headline where we had dropped the bomb.
 I said, ‘Oh my God.
 That is what I was working on.’”

 While many scientists were initially drawn to the Manhattan Project, some became disenchanted with it over time, particularly after the bombings of Hiroshima and Nagasaki.
 Joseph Rotblat actually left the project, the only prominent scientist to do so before the bombings took place.
 As he described in an interview, “The growing evidence that the war in Europe would be over before the bomb project was completed, made my participation in it pointless.
 If it took the Americans such a long time, then my fear of the Germans being first was groundless.
 When it became evident, toward the end of 1944, that the Germans had abandoned their bomb project, the whole purpose of my being in Los Alamos ceased to be, and I asked for permission to leave and return to Britain.”